How can I prepare my child for Secondary School?

 What time does the school day start?

-The bell goes at 8.35 am every morning.
+Tutor time starts at 8.35am every morning.
 Your child is expected to be standing outside their tutor base ready to start the day.

 What happens if my child is late?